rongmon/rbvfit/README.rst

 ======

 This suite of code will do a forward modeling analysis of absorption line spectrum.
-We will model the physical properties (e.g. temperature, metallicity and density) per pixel of a spectrum using MCMC.
+A Bayesian Voigt profile fitter.

 Also includes a sophisticated Voigt profile generation toolbox, and an interactive Voigt profile fitting module.